CiscoDevNet/terraform-provider-aci/website/docs/d/subnet.html.markdown

 * `id` - Attribute id set to the Dn of the Subnet.
 * `annotation` - (Optional) annotation for object subnet.
-* `ctrl` - (Optional) The subnet control state.
+* `ctrl` - (Optional) The list of subnet control state.
 The control can be specific protocols applied to the subnet such as IGMP Snooping.
 * `name_alias` - (Optional) name_alias for object subnet.
 * `preferred` - (Optional) Indicates if the subnet is preferred (primary) over the available alternatives.
 Only one preferred subnet is allowed.
 * `scope` - (Optional) The List of network visibility of the subnet.